Create your very own “Breakfast Served Daily” sign for your home! Follow along to see how I created this “faux” chalkboard art for it!

 (this gives it a “chalkboard” look even though I’m not really using it as such)

-Then I created the free printable and printed out my wordage.
-(I used Picmonkey)
+Then I created this free printable and printed out my lettering.

 I cut out the words and rubbed white chalk on the backside.

 Next, position them and then trace the letters with a sharp pencil.

 This will transfer the white chalk (as you can see in the word “breakfast” up above) so that you can then paint in the letters.